-Moses reports from his investigation in Beulah, North Dakota Moses that Maier was found close to a road shot twice.
+Moses reports from his investigation in Beulah, North Dakota that Maier was found close to a road, shot twice.
 Maier's brother, John Maier, found Carl and brought him to a doctor.
 The doctor "Admits that a suicide was probable. . . but did not believe it was probable."
 Carl lived for several hours after being found.
-Moses reports that Carl had recently been rejected by a young girl and two strangers were in town during the time Maier was shot.
+Moses reports that Carl had recently been rejected by a young girl, and that two strangers were in town at the time Maier was shot.

 Murder, Homicide, suicide, Beulah, Carl Maier

-John Maier, Howard Kenyon, Carl Maier
+John Maier, Howard Kenyon, Carl Maier, John Moses, William Langer

 Moses, John, "Letter from John Moses to Attorney General Langer regarding the Carl Maier Case, March 10, 1919" (1919).
 William Langer Papers.
 180.